UAE leaders perform Eid Al Adha prayers; greet citizens, residents on festival

 Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum, Crown Prince of Dubai also performed the Eid Al Adha prayer at Sheikh Zayed Grand Mosque in Abu Dhabi.
 Alongside him was Sheikh Maktoum bin Mohammed bin Rashid Al Maktoum, First Deputy Ruler of Dubai, Deputy Prime Minister and Minister of Finance.

-In a social media post, Sheikh Hamdan also extended his Eid greetings to the citizens and residents.
+In a social media post, Sheikh Hamdan also extended his Eid greetings to the citizens and residents of the UAE.

 Dr. Sheikh Sultan bin Muhammad Al Qasimi, Supreme Council Member and Ruler of Sharjah performed the Eid Al-Adha prayer at the Sharjah Mosque.
 Alongside him, Sheikh Abdullah bin Salem bin Sultan Al Qasimi, Deputy Ruler of Sharjah, and Sheikh Sultan bin Ahmed bin Sultan Al Qasimi, Deputy Ruler of Sharjah, also offered prayers.